Transfer to another property

 - you are a victim of major crime that was committed in Queensland

 You must also continue to meet social housing eligibility.
-Other considerations include status of rent payments and history of property maintenance.
+Other considerations include your history of rent payments and property maintenance.

-You will be required to provide documentation supporting the reason/s for a transfer.
+You will need to provide documentation supporting your reason/s for a transfer.

 Note: It’s an offence under the Housing Act 2003 to knowingly provide false and misleading information that may influence decisions made about your eligibility for housing services.

 - Complete the Application to transfer form (PDF, 1.5 MB).